 Breeding of Dogs Licence

+The Department for Environment, Food and Rural Affairs (Defra) introduced a new licensing regime on 1st October 2018.
 All dog breeding establishments require a valid licence to operate and will require an inspection.
 The Council may authorise a veterinary surgeon or practitioner to inspect licensed premises at further cost.

 Applicants must be over 18 years of age, and any person who will have control or management of the establishment, should not have been disqualified from: